SansGuidon/bookmarks/README.md

 * [Darío Blanco](https://medium.com/@dariobit/devops-is-counterintuitive-47979d6bc54d) - (2018) DevOps is counterintuitive | Reliability without sacrificing speed
 * [IdeasForDevOps/100IdeasForDevOps](https://github.com/IdeasForDevOps/100IdeasForDevOps) - 100 Ideas to bring DevOps into an Organization
 * [Eser Gozcu](https://hackernoon.com/devops-behind-scenes-817d586a1548) - (2018) DevOps and Behind the Scenes | BEST EFFORT != BEST PRACTICE | DevOps starts with a real communication.
 Moving towards a common goal requires social engineering
+* [Gary Woodfine](https://garywoodfine.com/not-devops-engineer/) - (2018) You are not a DevOps Engineer | Your organisation won’t be saved by a terminal wonder kid in a hoody churning awesome BASH scripts during his lunch break. | Changing your department names form Software Development and IT operations and moving them to a co-located zone with a pool & Ping Pong tables, open plan kitchen and bean bags and then calling them DevOps is not really going to make your customers any happier.

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog